 The Aquatic Plant Project was launched in 2019 across Ireland with the aim of improving aquatic plant identification skills and increase recording.
 This included a huge campaign of training and recording days, resulting in thousands of new records.
-We continued the project in 2020 and 2021, and now 2022, with new opportunities for people to learn about aquatic plants and get involved with recording.
-Webinars are recorded and the videos are free to view on the Aquatic Plant Project playlist.
+We continued the project in 2020, 2021, 2022 and 2023 with new opportunities for people to learn about aquatic plants and get involved with recording.

 The 2022 programme